pam-exchange/SymantecPAM-PostgreSQL/README.md

 ### Account

 The account information for `pamMaster` account is fairly simple.
 If the account is in a different database than the dependent accounts different applications are used.
+For account changing their own password, i.e. a master account, the current and known password for the account is entered.

 ![PostgreSQL Account-pamMaster](/docs/PostgreSQL-account-pamMaster-1.png)
 ![PostgreSQL Account-pamMaster](/docs/PostgreSQL-account-pamMaster-2.png)

 The dependent account `adm1` is found in a different database and uses a different application.
+For dependent accounts it is not necessary to know the current password.
+Let PAM generate a new random password for the account.

 ![PostgreSQL Account-adm1](/docs/PostgreSQL-account-adm1-1.png)
 ![PostgreSQL Account-adm1](/docs/PostgreSQL-account-adm1-2.png)